Tips for visiting Iguazu Falls.

 Apart from the thrill of the falls and the fun of getting wet over and over again, they loved animal spotting and examining plants.
 It was the best science and geography lesson ever!

-Like any trip, visiting Iguazu Falls with children just requires some research and planning.
+Like any trip in Argentina, visiting Iguazu Falls with children just requires some research and planning.
 Read all my tips above to start!

 Keep children close at all times.